iaerickson/hw17/README.md

   * Add new exercises to a new workout plan.

-  * View multiple the combined weight of multiple exercises on the `stats` page.
+  * View the combined weight of multiple exercises on the `stats` page.

 ## Commit Early and Often